KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/hexagonal_water_geometry_of_life.md

 Hexagonal water, on the other hand, restores structure where it was lost.
 It supports cell-to-cell communication, nutrient absorption, detoxification, and mitochondrial energy production.
 It moves more efficiently through cellular membranes.
-It is water the body recognizes as “home.”
+It is water the body remembers as “home.”

-In this sense, healing is often the return of order to water — the restoration of internal geometry.
+In this sense, healing is the return of order to water— the restoration of inner geometry.

 ## A Blueprint of Vital Functions